Meek Mill Wants To Fight Drake In A Boxing Match For $5 Million, With Nicki Minaj As ‘Ring Girl’

 — allhiphopcom (@allhiphopcom) January 4, 2017

 So far, Drake has not commented on the video.
 The same goes for Minaj in terms of the “ring girl” mention.
-Besides, an insider for Hollywood Life said that Minaj has more important things in her mind to even bother with Mill.
+Besides, an insider for Hollywood Life said that Minaj has more important things on her mind to even bother with Mill.

 “She isn’t going to respond to Meek on social media,” an insider told Hollywood Life.
 “Nicki’s channeling all her emotions into her music and it’s definitely helping her creativity.
 She’s going to call Meek out on all his bulls***, but in her music.
 That way, she’ll make money while she rips him — which is even better!”